DamianEdwards/dotnet-purge/README.md

 ## Usage

-Purge the project in the current directory:
+Purge the solution/project in the current directory:

 ```bash
 ~/src/MyProject